 Once the toxic achiever is gone, you and those who worked with them will begin to realize how poisoned you felt and how much better life at work is with them gone.

 This blog was adapted from Dr. White’s book, Rising Above a Toxic Workplace, which shares numerous stories of individuals who worked in harmful places and what they did to survive.
 Additionally, check out the online tutorial Understanding & Dealing with Dysfunctional Colleagues.Tags: Toxic Achievers

-Categories Stress management, Toxic leaders, Toxic workplaces, Workplace Culture
+Categories Relationships, Toxic leaders, Toxic workplace, Toxic workplaces, Workplace Culture